Tom Hanks And Rita Wilson Have Tested Positive For Coronavirus

 Tom Hanks and Rita Wilson have reportedly tested positive for the coronavirus, as first reported by Deadline.
 The husband-and-wife actors are in Australia on pre-production on Baz Luhrmann’s untitled Elvis Presley movie, in which Hanks is playing the legendary singer’s longtime manager, Colonel Tom Parker.

-Hanks took to Twitter to share the tragic news.:
+Hanks took to Twitter to share the tragic news:

 “Hello, folks.
 Rita and I are down here in Australia.
 We felt a bit tired, like we had colds, and some body aches.
 Rita had some chills that came and went.
 Slight fevers too.
 To play things right, as is needed in the world right now, we were tested for the Coronavirus, and were found to be positive.